The Painting Studio

 The Painting Studio is where I create and experiment with a variety of mediums to create my Art.
 For many years I’ve worked in Oils, Acrylics and Watercolors as well as dry mediums like pastel, colored pencil and graphite.
 Most often I combine some of these into my Mixed Media paintings.
 There is a large size easel to accommodate the canvas paintings and drafting tables for drawings and colored pencil work.

 The palette and brushes are on a table next to the easel.
 I don’t like to hold the palette even though it has a nicely romantic notion of what an artist should look like.
 The brushes stand in clay flower pots (a nice touch since I paint mostly flowers and gardens) and are held with aquarium stone since it slides easily.
 I group the brushes by type so that it’s easy to find what I need.

 I use a glass palette on a white table.
 It’s easy to keep clean with a scraping razor.
 While I’m working I rest my brushes on ceramic stands to keep the paint and table clean.
-I have a poster near where I paint as a reference which clearly indicates the transparency of certain pigments since I work a lot in glazing techniques.
+Near me is a poster near as a reference which clearly indicates the transparency of certain pigments since I work a lot in glazing techniques.
 I find this both colorful and useful.

 I have specialized illumination installed that is balanced for color accuracy specific to fabric design studios since so much work is done on canvas.
 I’ve written about how I went about selecting the lighting in my studio in my Art Blog post here.
 The primary window lighting is north light which reduces color shifts as the sun moves during a day of painting.
 Since color is extremely important to me I need to control the balance of lighting in the studio.